Accelerated-Cloud-Storage/ACSSetup/examples/cli/README.md

 ### 2) Configure your environment for an S3-compatible endpoint

-To use these examples with your S3-compatible object store, set the following standard AWS variables and one ACS-specific variable for the endpoint:
+To use these setup guides with your S3-compatible object store, set the following standard AWS variables and one ACS-specific variable for the endpoint:

 ```bash
 # Required: S3-compatible endpoint URL and region